jenniferbacon01/CV/README.md

 #### VBA

--Proficient, self taught.
+- Proficient, self taught.

--Improved efficiency of many RBC Operations processes.
+- Improved efficiency of many RBC Operations processes.

 #### SQL

--Proficient, self taught as well as attending some SQL beginner classes at Mako last year.
+- Proficient, self taught as well as attending some SQL beginner classes at Mako last year.

--Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
+- Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
 Two of my own scripts were put into production.

 #### Python

--Beginner, self taught.
+- Beginner, self taught.

--This year, I led a company wide project to improve the collection, storage and use of data.
+- This year, I led a company wide project to improve the collection, storage and use of data.
 I used Python to upload trade, position and market data into a new oracle database.

 #### Ruby

--Due to complete Makers Academy course in October as a junior level full stack Ruby developer, with some experience in JavaScript, CSS and html.
+- Due to complete Makers Academy course in October as a junior level full stack Ruby developer, with some experience in JavaScript, CSS and html.

 ## Education